 Redfern’s premier creative hub 107 Projects will host the Refugee Week events from June 21 to July 2, inspiring creative conversations through a mix of visual arts, film, installations and workshops.

-Ignite is an SSI initiative that facilitates business creation for people of migrant and refugee background who are keen to establish a small business or expand an existing one.
+Ignite is an SSI initiative that facilitates business creation for people of migrant and refugee backgrounds who are keen to establish a small business or expand an existing one.

 “From the moment we started university, teachers had been telling us how competitive the working market is and how important it is to have something that differentiates your resume from the rest,” Ms Sahrulazizi said.

-“So, doing an internship wasn’t compulsory, but I decided to do it in order to get a good job.”
+“So, doing an internship wasn’t compulsory, but I decided to do it to get a good job.”

 Mr Bahar, from Miranda, had an interest in the not-for-profit sector and chose to do his internship at Ignite after being offered a few possibilities by the university student placement office, he said.

 “We’ve helped some of the clients here at Ignite to create business, marketing and finance plans for their projects,” Mr Bahar said.
-“It’s been far more challenging than any other subject I had done before, but I enjoyed every minute of it.”
+“It’s been far more challenging than any other subject I’ve had before, but I enjoyed every minute of it.”

 For Mr Hu, an international student from China, interning at Ignite has also been an opportunity to learn about Australian workplace culture and get local experience, he said.